ericomonteiro/easy-queue-go/docs/tracing.md

 ## Troubleshooting

-### Traces não aparecem no Jaeger
+### Traces don't appear in Jaeger

-1. Verifique se o Jaeger está rodando: `docker-compose ps`
+1. Check if Jaeger is running: `docker-compose ps`
-2. Verifique os logs do Jaeger: `docker-compose logs jaeger`
+2. Check Jaeger logs: `docker-compose logs jaeger`
-3. Confirme que `TRACING_ENABLED=true`
+3. Confirm that `TRACING_ENABLED=true`
-4. Verifique se o endpoint está correto: `OTEL_EXPORTER_OTLP_ENDPOINT=localhost:4318`
+4. Verify the endpoint is correct: `OTEL_EXPORTER_OTLP_ENDPOINT=localhost:4318`

-### Erro ao conectar no OTLP endpoint
+### Error connecting to OTLP endpoint

-- Se a aplicação estiver em container, use o nome do serviço: `jaeger:4318`
+- If the application is in a container, use the service name: `jaeger:4318`
-- Se estiver rodando localmente, use: `localhost:4318`
+- If running locally, use: `localhost:4318`

-## Próximos Passos
+## Next Steps

-- Adicionar tracing para chamadas de banco de dados
+- Add tracing for database calls
-- Adicionar tracing para chamadas HTTP externas
+- Add tracing for external HTTP calls
-- Configurar sampling para produção
+- Configure sampling for production
-- Integrar com outros backends (Tempo, Zipkin, etc.)
+- Integrate with other backends (Tempo, Zipkin, etc.)